Art (ARTS)

 ARTS-261 3 Units Ceramics Workshop

-Appropriate for students with intermediate skills in either hand-building or wheel-throwing.
-This course will emphasize the continued development of technical skills, content, composition and the critical assessment of ceramic works.
-Contemporary developments in ceramic art will be included through image and demonstration based lectures, workshops and field trips.
+Appropriate for students with intermediate skills in either hand-building or wheel-throwing, this course will emphasize the continued development of technical skills, content, composition and the critical assessment of ceramic works.
+Contemporary developments in ceramic art will be included through image and demonstration-based lectures and demonstrations.

 Transfers to both UC/CSU